Insights and Advice for Enabling More Efficient and Sustainable Construction

 Linking ESG initiatives to business outcomes is a challenging task.
 As of today, sustainability analytics is valuable for three main reasons: the first one is to stay compliant with the law, the second one is to track the performance of ESG goals, and the third one is to uncover new opportunities to keep integrating sustainability into operations.
 Organizational leaders must take charge to ensure all these aspects are covered and supported with the best tools and technologies.

 At RIB Software, we are committed to making the construction industry greener by providing our clients with the best solutions to track their carbon footprint with the help of our professional carbon estimating software, RIB CostX.
-The platform allows companies in the building industry to estimate the carbon emissions of different material choices thanks to a carbon database.
+The platform allows companies in the building industry to estimate the lifetime carbon footprint of different material and design choices, thanks to an integrated carbon database.
 This level of transparency ensures decisions are made with sustainability in mind, mitigating the project’s environmental impact.
-Carbon emissions can also be tracked during the project to extract improvement opportunities to ensure goals are met.
+Carbon emissions can also be tracked during the project to extract improvement opportunities and ensure goals are being met.

 6) Data Collaboration